vitest-dev/vitest/docs/config/index.md

 })
 ```

-The `<reference types="vitest" />` will stop working in Vitest 3, but you can start migrating to `vitest/config` in Vitest 2.1:
+The `<reference types="vitest" />` will stop working in Vitest 4, but you can already start migrating to `vitest/config`:

 ```ts [vite.config.js]
 /// <reference types="vitest/config" />